What’s one of the main goals of copy?

 Copywriting is the art and science of writing sales copy.

-This is swanky way of saying business material.
+This is a swanky way of saying business material.

 Sales copy is primarily advertisements.
 Think sales letters, direct mail, landing pages, websites, and so on.